 Skip to main content

-Alternative databases for locating crystallographic information if you find something in SpringerMaterials (notably the Inorganic Solid Phases/Pauling File collection):
+Other databases to try if you find something in SpringerMaterials we don't have (notably the Inorganic Solid Phases/Pauling File collection):

 The Library does not have a license for SpringerMaterials.
 However, you can still search the database for crystallographic data and, in some cases, access the information in our online volumes of Landolt-Börnstein, the predecessor to SpringerMaterials.
 For the more recent content added to SpringerMaterials, you'll need to refer to one or more of the alternate sources listed here.